7 Eye Care Tips For Digital Device Use During Covid-19

 Dr Errol Chan has international experience in caring for patients with eye diseases, having worked at various eye centres in the world.
 To date, he has performed thousands of cataract and vitreoretinal surgery procedures.

-His practice centers on all aspects of general and emergency ophthalmology, with special expertise in cataract surgery, the medical and surgical treatment of retinal diseases, and uveitis.
+His practice centers on all aspects of general and emergency ophthalmology, with special expertise in cataract surgery in Singapore, the medical and surgical treatment of retinal diseases, and uveitis.
 Dr Chan’s meticulous approach emphasizes quality care, safety, honesty, and empathy.
 His personal ethos is to provide the most appropriate treatment for every patient to achieve the best possible vision.

 Request for an appointment.